ngobinh74/PX4-user_guide/en/assembly/mount_gps_compass.md

 # Mounting a Compass (or GNSS/Compass)

-GPS/Compasses should be mounted on the frame as far away from other electronics as possible, with the direction marker pointing towards the front of the vehicle.
+External compasses, including combined GNSS/Compass hardware, should be mounted on the frame as far away from motor/ESC power lines and other sources of electromagnetic interference as possible.
+The compass [should be oriented](#compass-orientation) so that the direction marker points towards the front of the vehicle.
-You should also configure PX4 to [set the position](#position) of the receiver relative to the centre-of-gravity (CoG).
+You should also [set the position](#position) of the receiver relative to the centre-of-gravity (CoG).

+On multicopters it is common to mount the compass on a pedestal, while for fixed-wing and VTOL vehicles the compass is usually mounted on a wing.

+## Compass Orientation

+The compass should preferrably be oriented with the direction marker pointing towards the front of the vehicle (this is the default orientation).
 The diagram below shows the heading marker on the Pixhawk 4 flight controller and compass.

 ![Connect compass/GPS to Pixhawk 4](../../assets/flight_controller/pixhawk4/pixhawk4_compass_gps.jpg)

-## Compass Orientation

-If you can't mount it towards the front of the vehicle then it can be mounted in any of the standard MAVLink orientations defined in [MAV_SENSOR_ORIENTATION](https://mavlink.io/en/messages/common.html#MAV_SENSOR_ORIENTATION).
+If you can't mount it facing towards the front of the vehicle, then it can be mounted in any of the standard MAVLink orientations defined in [MAV_SENSOR_ORIENTATION](https://mavlink.io/en/messages/common.html#MAV_SENSOR_ORIENTATION).
 The orientation follows the same frame convention as when [orienting the flight controller](../config/flight_controller_orientation.md#calculating-orientation).

 If you're using the normal [Compass Calibration](../config/compass.md) process (with parameter [SENS_MAG_AUTOROT](../advanced_config/parameter_reference.md#SENS_MAG_AUTOROT) enabled), the orientation should be detected automatically.